tom-wolfe/brewdown/src/example/example.md

 ### 1. Westernmost Cottage

-"""description
-# Description
+> # Description
-Cowering in the shadow of an old tree is a crumbled stone cottage with no roof.
+> Cowering in the shadow of an old tree is a crumbled stone cottage with no roof.
 Weeds are rampant here and the path, dwindling, retreats into the forest.
-"""

 #### Notes
 * ***Two Twig Blights*** hide amongst the weeds near the doorway.